 However, like most insects, the Ca / P ratio is not ideal and it will be advisable to add a little calcium before offering the larvae to your animals.

-Pour l’instant nous avons tenté de donner des chenilles bombyx eri à différents reptiles et il semble que beaucoup apprécient ce met délicat et extrêmement facile à digérer.
-Si vous avez des question à propos de la compatibilité avec votre animal n’hésitez pas à nous contacter.
+Pour l’instant nous avons tenté de donner des chenilles Bombyx eri à différents reptiles et il semble que beaucoup apprécient ce met délicat et extrêmement facile à digérer.
+Si vous avez des questions à propos de la compatibilité avec votre animal n’hésitez pas à nous contacter.

 Article rédigé par un éleveur passionné de reptiles(source : Reptilemag)